 Imperial Palace East Garden - The Imperial Palace East Gardens are part of the inner palace area.
 They are the former site of Edo Castle's innermost circles of defence.
+The palace itself cannot be entered.

 Tokyo Skytree - The tallest structure in Japan, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake-resistant.